bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 ***I came for the speed, but I stayed for the syntax.***

 At the time of writing this post, it's been six years since I landed my first job in data science.
-And, for those entire six years spent doing data science, `Pandas` has been the foundation of all my work: impact-analyses, exploratory data analyses, data validations, model experimentation, you name it.
+And, for those entire six years spent doing data science, `Pandas` has been the foundation of all my work: exploratory data analyses, impact analyses, data validations, model experimentation, you name it.
 My career was built on top of `Pandas`!

 Needless to say, I had some serious `Pandas` [lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in).